The-Great-Assyr/Chiptuner/README.md

 Ditto for the pictures I have used in my plates.

-Chiptuner-1.0 **2019 Seamless Edition** is available for free.
+Chiptuner **2019 Seamless Edition** is available for free.
 Feel free to download it, use it, redistribute it as you will.
 If you are thinking to earn some money from it, please at least drop me a message and say "thank you"!
 I'd appreciate it!

 I made some correction in the PNGs files, added the 2HP panel and added a whole new series of panels you can find under the menu "Extreme" when you rightclick on panel: basically there are 3 choiches now, BASE, ALTERNATIVE and EXTREME (the first row of panels is the base one, the second row are the alternative, the third one are the extreme).